lumalisan/mcp-collection/README.md

 Feel free to explore the code, see how different MCPs are structured, and get inspired!

 ## ✨ What You'll Find Inside
-This collection is continuously growing.
 Here are some key aspects and examples of MCPs you can explore:

 * **Diverse Service Integrations:** Working MCP server examples that connect LLMs to various useful services, including:
     * ☀️ **Weather MCP:** Provides current weather, daily/hourly forecasts, and air quality data (using the Open-Meteo API).